 Argenta Tax & Corporate Services Ltd ("ATCSL"), an AHL group company, provides taxation services to the syndicate.
-Fees are agreed on a commercial basis and the profit to ATCSL generated from providing these services is, as in 2019, less than £1,000.
+Fees are agreed on a commercial basis and the profit to ATCSL generated from providing these services is, as in 2020, less than £1,000.

 AUA, a subsidiary of AHL, is a service company approved by Lloyd's and the MAS to operate on the Lloyd's Asia platform.
-AUA also holds a licence granted by the Australian Securities and Investments Commission and has a branch office approved by Lloyd's in Sydney, Australia.
+AUA also holds a licence granted by the Australian Securities and Investments Commission and has two branch offices approved by Lloyd's in Australia.
 Syndicate 2121 uses this service company as a coverholder to bind risks on its behalf.
 Such services relating to business written in Singapore are provided at cost plus a small profit margin of 5% mainly for tax purposes.
-The total value of the margin is less than £90,000 (2019: £80,000).
+The total value of the margin is less than £100,000 (2020: £90,000).
 The commission retained by AUA for business underwritten by the Australian branch is, at most, 28.5% of gross premium, which is in line with other Australian facilities currently supported by the syndicate.
 The commission charged in Australia covers original acquisition costs, branch office expenses and processing costs.
-The total commissions payable were £13.1 million (2019: £12.1 million).
+The total commissions payable were £12.0 million (2020: £13.1 million).

-Mr Graham Allen, Mr Sven Althoff, Mr Andrew Annandale, Mr Ian Maguire and Mr John Whiter are all directors of AHL.
-Mr Andrew Annandale and Mr Ian Maguire are directors of AUA.
+Mr Graham Allen, Mr Sven Althoff, Mr Andrew Annandale and Mr John Whiter are all directors of AHL.
+Mr Andrew Annandale is a director of AUA.
+Mr Ian Maguire was a director of AHL and AUA until his resignation from both companies on 7 May 2021.
 Mr Andrew Annandale and Ms Carol-Ann Burton are directors of ATCSL.